 The fuel production aspect of SkyClean adds very valuable revenue streams, in the essence funding the carbon capture and storage.

-Stiesdal SkyClean is developing SkyClean plants with standardized modules for feedstock storage and preparation, pyrolysis, post-processing of oil and gas, and post-processing of biochar.
+Stiesdal Fuel Technologies is developing SkyClean plants with standardized modules for feedstock storage and preparation, pyrolysis, post-processing of oil and gas, and post-processing of biochar.

 The SkyClean process has been tested with a large number of trials on a 200-kW plant set up at Risø Campus, Danish Technical University (DTU).

-Stiesdal SkyClean established its own automated 200 kW test plant in August 2021 and a 2 MW intermediate stage pilot plant with full automation was inaugurated in March 2022.
-Here, all stages of the overall process are tested and optimized before the establishment of a 20MW demo plant, which the Company hopes to be able to start construction of later in 2022.
+A 2 MW intermediate stage pilot plant with full automation is scheduled for 2021.
+Here, all stages of the overall process will be tested and optimized before the establishment of a 20MW demo plant, ready for construction in 2022.

 In a Danish context, SkyClean has the potential to provide a reduction of 12 million tons CO2 equivalent for Denmark.

 At Stiesdal, we are committed to contributing to climate change mitigation and to help humanity avoid catastrophic effects of climate change.
 The SkyClean technology is one our most important contributions, since we know that it is not enough to cut emissions.
-To stay below 1.5C warming, excessive carbon needs to be removed from the atmosphere.
-Consequently, there is a need for large-scale application of carbon-negative technologies like SkyClean.
+We also need to remove some of the excessive carbon from the atmosphere.
+Consequently, we need large-scale application of carbon-negative technologies like SkyClean and many others.

 Among carbon negative technologies, atmospheric clean-up through biochar sequestration stands out as a safe, cost-effective, and technologically feasible solution.

-With its industrialized, relatively low-tech scalable approach, the SkyClean technology represents a carbon capture and storage technology with high impact available for both developed and developing economies.
+With its industrialized, relatively low-tech scalable approach, the SkyClean technology represents a climate mitigation technology with high impact available for both developed and developing economies.